Elderly Parent Visa to Israel

 2) in case the name has been changed, an official certificate testifying to this.

-3) documents from the last year testifying about the past and present health condition of the foreign visitor.
+3) documents from the last year testifying about the past and present personal condition of the foreign visitor.

 4) birth certificate of the foreign parent.